vishapoberon/compiler/ReadMe.md

 ## Platform support and porting

-Vishap Oberon supports 32 and 64 bit little-endian architectures including Intel x86 and x64, arm and ppc.
+Vishap Oberon supports 32 and 64 bit little-endian architectures including Intel x86 and x86_64, 32 bit arm and aarch64.

 It compiles under gcc, clang, tcc and Microsoft Visual C.